Author

 However, those odds could shift quickly if the Blue Jays get off to a hot start, and they have an excellent chance to do so, starting the season with seven straight home games.
 First up, they face division rival Baltimore Orioles in a four-game series that begins Friday, followed by a three-game affair against the Washington Nationals.

-Jeff Parker is an entertainment writer for OntarioBets.com.
-A writer for film, television and the internet, Jeff is a life long movie buff, with a Masters Degree in Popular Culture.
-He lives in Halifax, Nova Scotia, where he works full time as documentary filmmaker and producer.
+Jeff Parker is a contributing writer for OntarioBets.com.
+A writer for both entertainment and sports Jeff is a life long movie buff, with a Masters Degree in Popular Culture and lives in Nova Scotia.